Liver Transplant in Singapore

 Types of Liver Transplantation

-Deceased Donor Liver Transplant (DDLT) ( Restricted only to public sector hospitals)
+Deceased Donor Liver Transplant (DDLT) ( Restricted only to public sector hospitals) The liver is obtained from a brain-dead donor.
+Can be performed as:

 -